mesosphere/dcos-commons/frameworks/kafka/docs/security.md

 After service deployment completes, check the list of [Kafka endpoints](../api-reference/#connection-information) for the endpoint `broker-tls`.
 If `service.security.transport_encryption.allow_plaintext` is `true`, then the `broker` endpoint will also be available.

+{% include services/security-transport-encryption-clients.md %}

 ## Authentication

-DC/OS Apache Kafka supports two authentication (authn) mechanisms, SSL and Kerberos.
-The two are supported indpendently but may not be combined.
-If both are SSL and Kerberos are enabled, the service will use Kerberos authentication.
+DC/OS Apache Kafka supports two authentication mechanisms, SSL and Kerberos.
+The two are supported indpendently and may not be combined.
+If both SSL and Kerberos authentication are enabled, the service will use Kerberos authentication.

-*Note*: Kerberos can, however, be combined with transport encryption.
+*Note*: Kerberos authentication can, however, be combined with transport encryption.

 ### Kerberos Authentication